• Skip to main content

 Does yarn bombing damage trees?

 Generally, the yarn stretches with tree growth or rots away over time and doesn’t damage trees.
-Just like all outdoor art installations, yarn bombing should be maintained to keep its fresh and colorful look.
+Just like all outdoor art installations, yarn bombing needs maintenance to keep its fresh and colorful look.

 How do you wrap the yarn pieces around the trees?